FowwazM/Space-Invader/README.md

 ![Product Name Screen Shot][product-screenshot]

 This is a recreation of the popular game 'Space Invader' in Python using the Pygame library.
-I have to create proper graphics for the game.
 I may add an AI player or AI aliens in the future, but this isn't a planned feature.
 Credits for the music can be found in [attributions.txt](https://github.com/FowwazM/Space-Invader/blob/main/Audio/attributions.txt)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>